• One Destination,

 Bon Voyage Cruise on Lake Champlain

+SOLD OUT!
 Join Fort Ticonderoga for its annual Bon Voyage Cruise on Lake Champlain!
 Savor the fall scenic beauty and enjoy the captivating narration of historic highlights aboard the 60 ft Carillon tour boat.
-Enjoy the spectacular fall foliage aboard the Carillon on its final cruise as it charts its course south for the winter.
-Discover the […]
+Enjoy the spectacular fall foliage aboard the Carillon on its final cruise as it charts its course south for the winter. […]

 See More